AMZN Stock Price Today (May 2026) — Amazon.com, Inc. Analysis & Key Metrics 2026-05-22

-Amazon.com, Inc. (AMZN) is trading at $224.40, up 6.57% today (as of April 2026).
+Amazon.com, Inc. (AMZN) is trading at $266.32, down 0.80% today (as of May 2026).
 The stock continues to show sustained strength above key moving averages, attracting attention from investors looking for Consumer Cyclical growth opportunities.

 Concise, actionable data for investors